These Best Buy deals rival Prime Day prices—save on LG, Samsung and Nintendo Switch

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-It's finally Amazon Prime Day, which means Best Buy is turning up the heat with its summer savings.
-Best Buy is one of the best places to shop for tech, appliances and more and right now the retailer is offering tons of competing Prime Day deals.
-Not only does Best Buy have top-rated devices to make daily life easier and its My Best Buy membership for extra benefits, but also wallet-friendly prices to keep your budget intact.
+Amazon Prime Day sales started yesterday, which means Best Buy is turning up the heat with its summer savings.
+Best Buy is one of the best places to shop for tech, appliances and more, and right now the retailer is offering tons of competing Prime Day deals.
+Not only does Best Buy have top-rated devices to make daily life easier and its My Best Buy membership for extra benefits, but it also offers wallet-friendly prices to keep your budget in good shape.

 Sign up for a My Best Buy membership